Library User Survey 2026

 “Some broken facilities such as screens or power sockets need to be repaired timely.”

-“I would most like the Library to improve the availability and accessibility of study spaces during peak periods — more quiet individual seats, more reservable group study rooms, and clearer real-time availability.”
+“I would most like the Library to improve the availability and accessibility of study spaces during peak periods, with more quiet individual seats, more reservable group study rooms, and clearer real-time availability.”

 “Wi-Fi signal needs to be stronger and more consistent, particularly on LG4 and the lower ground floors.”